RobbieRotten/obsidian/content/UTS Law Notes/Statutory Interpretation notes.md

               - – the stakeholders consulted during the community impact statement (CIS) process.
             - After 2008, There must be a  6-hour closure period (2am - 10 works)
             - Conform to section 3(2) and explain how
-            - Does the local council’s development consent or approval for the premises (if required) allow extended trading hours?
+            - Does the local council's development consent or approval for the premises (if required) allow extended trading hours?
             - Attach a a plan of the licensed premises
-            - a copy of the local council’s development consent or approval for the extended trading hours
+            - a copy of the local council's development consent or approval for the extended trading hours
-            - FM2007 ‘Notice of intention to apply for liquor licence or a licence authorisation’ form at least 30 days prior to completing this CIS form
+            - FM2007 'Notice of intention to apply for liquor licence or a licence authorisation' form at least 30 days prior to completing this CIS form
           - Gather feedback, identify key issues, assess if further consultation is needed
             - By describing changes you have made to your proposal after talking to your community the CIS will demonstrate how well you handle, and respond to, community issues.
           - Check what buildings are nearby